ronna-s/go-ood/README.md

 The class Banana will have to extend or inherit from Fruit (or a similar Object class) to be considered a fruit, implement a Holdable interface just in case we ever want it to be held, implement a GrowsOnTree just in case we need to know where it came from. etc.
 What happens if the Banana we imported doesn't implement an interface that we need it to like holdable?
 We have to write a new implementation of Banana that wraps the original Banana.

-### Let's discuss inheritance for a moment and if we are really gonna miss it.
 Most OO languages limit inheritance to allow every class to inherit functionality from exactly one other class.
 That means that you can't express that an instance of class A is an instance of class B and class C, for example: a truck can't be both a vehicle and also a container of goods.
 In the case where you need to express this you will end up doing the same as you would do in Go with interfaces, except as we saw the Go implicit interface implementation is far more powerful.